Integral fractional viscoelastic models in SPH: LAOS simulations versus experimental data: Theoretical integral framework

+We take a generalised form of the damping function known as the Soskey-Winter damping function \citep{soskey1984large}:

+with $\gamma^*, m$ fitting parameters, which need to be determined experimentally.
+The physical meaning of these parameters is the following: the critical strain parameter $\gamma^*$ is related to the onset of nonlinearity (e.g. a lower value of $\gamma^*$ means that the non-linear effects become relevant at a lower strain); the damping exponent $m>0$ controls the rate at which the damping function decreases with increasing strain, and for $m=2$ one recovers the Doi-Edwards constitutive model for entangled polymers \citep{rathinaraj2021incorporating,rathinaraj2022cox,das2024laun}.

-We adopt the Fractional Maxwell Model for the shear stress-strain relation, which consists of two spring-pots, each characterized by a pair of material parameters, denoted by $\mathbb V$, $\alpha$ and $\mathbb G$, $\beta$, respectively, arranged in series \cite{jaishankar2014fractional}.
-Namely,
+We adopt the Fractional Maxwell Model (FMM) for the shear stress-strain relation, which consists of two spring-pots, each characterised by a pair of material parameters, denoted by $\mathbb V$, $\alpha$ and $\mathbb G$, $\beta$, respectively, arranged in series \citep{jaishankar2014fractional}.
+These parameters are often written in terms of a characteristic time $\lambda_c = (\mathbb V / \mathbb G )^{1/(\alpha-\beta)}$ and a characteristic modulus $G_c=\mathbb V \lambda_c^{-\alpha}$.
+Namely, the FMM equation reads

 where the Caputo fractional derivative of order $\beta$ in time is defined as

 with $\Gamma(\cdot)$ the complete Gamma function and $0\le\beta\le 1$.

 The relaxation modulus and memory function associated with the Fractional Maxwell Model are then